cdawrld/Completed-Projects/README.md

-These are examples of my work on the path to be a data scientist
+These are examples of data exploration as learn to be a data scientist
 Thank you for visiting.